nem0/OpenFBX/README.md

 See [demo](https://github.com/nem0/OpenFBX/blob/master/demo/main.cpp#L203) as an example how to use the library.
 See [Lumix Engine](https://github.com/nem0/LumixEngine/blob/master/src/renderer/editor/fbx_importer.cpp) as more advanced use case.

+Alternatively, CMake support is provided by community but it's not supported by me - @nem0.

 ## Compile demo project